gaps-closure/capo/conflict_analyzer/constraints/constraint_model_explanation.md

 ## Preliminaries

-_Levels_ are arbitrary symbols specifying sensitivity levels. _Enclaves_ are isolated computation+memory units; each enclave operates at a specified level.
+### GAPS and CLOSURE
+DARPA Guarantted Architecrture for Phsysical Systems (GAPS) is a research program that  addresses software and hardware for compartmentalized applications where multiple parties with strong physical isolation of their computational environment, have specific constraints on data sharing (possibly with redaction requirements) with other parties, and any data exchange between the parties is mediated through a guard that enforces the security requirements.

+Peraton Labs' Cross-domain Language extensions for Optimal SecUre Refactoring and Execution (CLOSURE) project is building a toolchain to support the development, refactoring, and correct-by-construction partitioning of applications and configuration of the guards.
+Using the CLOSURE approach and toolchain, developers will express security intent through annotations applied to the program, which drive the program analysis, partitioning, and code autogeneration required by a GAPS application.

+### CLOSURE Language Extensions and Program Dependency Graph

 Developers annotate programs using CLOSURE Language Extensions (CLE) to specify cross-domain security constraints.
 Each CLE annotation definition associates a _CLE label_ (a symbol) with a _CLE JSON_ which provides detailed specification of cross-domain data sharing and function invocation constraints.

+In CLOSURE, _Levels_ are arbitrary symbols specifying sensitivity levels.
+Levels in GAPS are not ordered (unlike, for example, CALIPSO Sensitivity Levels). _Enclaves_ are isolated compartments with computation and memory reources.
+Each enclave operates at a specified level.
+Enclaves at the same level may be connected by a network, but enclaves at different levels must be connected through a cross-domain guard (also known as SDH or TA-1 hardware within the GAPS program).

-The user can apply _node annotations_ to local or global variables; through the associated CLE-JSON, the user can constraint which level the data can reside, and with which (enclaves at) other levels, the data can be shared.
+The user can apply _node annotations_ to local or global variables; through the associated CLE-JSON, the user can constrain which level the data can reside, and with which (enclaves at) other levels, the data can be shared.
 The user will typically annotate only a subset of variables, and the entailed constraints will be propagated by the solver.
+(In future versions of CLE, the user can specify enclave preferences as well, such as assign to an enclave which has a GPU, but this is currently not supported.)

 The user can apply _function annotations_ to selected functions; the user will do so after auditing the function and explicity allow the function to be called